The Complete Guide to Organizing Your Law Firm Processes & Procedures

 - Scanners: Your scanners will be used to scan all documents into your computer system.
 You can choose to have one large scanner for your entire office or personal scanners for each employee.

 - Mobile scanners: Working on the go will require mobile scanning abilities.
 These scanners come in the form of mobile apps you can download right to your device.
-Some examples include Microsoft Office Lens and CamScanner.
+There are many mobile scanning apps out there.
+Some of our recommendations include:

 - Other tools: You might also consider other hardware such as tablets for mobile use and extra computer monitors to make reading documents easier.